-Refinancing a home loan is the simple act of getting a new home loan to replace your existing one.
-The new loan pays off and closes your current home loan, and starts a new cycle of payments for your home.
+Refinancing your mortgage means replacing your existing loan with new one.
+The new loan pays off and closes your current loan, and starts a new cycle of payments for your home.

-Get a better interest rate.
-Current home loan Interest rates change based on a variety of factors, including the economy, and your credit score.
-Depending on when you are refinancing your home loan, you may be able to secure a lower overall interest rate.
+With a better economic climate, loan rates tend to decrease.
 A loan at a lower interest rate will save you money over the full term of your loan.

 Your mortgage has a life span, known as a term.
 Typical terms include 15, 20, 25, and 30 years.
 You may have opted to make smaller monthly payments with a longer term loan, but an increase in income can now allow you to pay more per month and shorten that overall term.